-Amen.
-Just before we conclude this morning, I want to pick up on something that's very, very important and that many of the Christmas carols speak of and allude to.
+[26:50] Just before we conclude this morning, I want to pick up on something that's very, very important and that many of the Christmas carols speak of and allude to.

-Christ the babe was born for you. because, see, the message of Christmas is not just one of promised forgiveness by God the Savior and perfect forgiveness made complete in Jesus Christ and his saving work because the truth is that all of that would actually remain meaningless for you and me unless we see the implication of it all, unless it comes home to us, and as it becomes real that we realize that this is a forgiveness that is promised and made perfect and must become personal and can become personal and does become personal even for those who are the very worst of sinners, the chiefest of sinners, the foremost of sinners.
+Christ the babe was born for you.
+God and God and God and God and God the Savior and perfect forgiveness made complete in Jesus Christ and his saving work.

+Because the truth is that all of that would actually remain meaningless for you and me unless we see the implication of it all.
+Unless it comes home to us and as it becomes real that we realize that this is a forgiveness that is promised and made perfect and must become personal and can become personal and does become personal even for those who are the very worst of sinners the chiefest of sinners the foremost of sinners.

-[44:02] Listen to some words written by the Apostle Paul as he speaks very personally about what coming to understand the message of Christmas truly meant for him.
+Listen to some words written by the Apostle Paul as he speaks very personally about what coming to understand the message of Christmas truly meant for him.